Masihtabaei/keil-dark-theme-persian-nights/README.md

 # keil-dark-theme-persian-nights

 ## General Information
 Here you can find a dark theme for Keil µVision (tested on V5.37.0.0).
+I found some other dark themes which did not the support the Assembly editor (only C/C++).
+So I decied to create a theme for both editors.
 I am an Iranian/a Persian computer science student and made this theme over the night.
 So I decided to call it "Persian Nights".

+I used everywhere the "Consolas" font.
 Most (not all) of the colors used are from following palettes:
 + https://colorhunt.co/palette/191919750e21e3651dbed754
 + https://colorhunt.co/palette/511845900c3fc70039ff5733
 + https://colorhunt.co/palette/2c36393f4e4fa27b5cdcd7c9